isomerpages/moe-northlandsec/_about-northland/Events.md

 it was certainly an memorable day for all.</p>
 <h4><strong>Northstars Shine – Prove It challenge</strong></h4>
 <div class="iframe-wrapper">
-<iframe height="557" width="528" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQbo5RrbhBr1x9OhksZiP6Huis9ERRsI1sZy3qx3YXJk_Z3Pjrj6if9epIQhIK34w/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="557" width="528" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQbo5RrbhBr1x9OhksZiP6Huis9ERRsI1sZy3qx3YXJk_Z3Pjrj6if9epIQhIK34w/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
 </div>
 <p>Some of our Secondary 1 Northstars participated in the Prove It challenge
 organised by NLB.
 We sent in 2 groups which investigated the following